magento/devdocs/src/guides/v2.3/ext-best-practices/phpstorm/uct-run-configuration.md

 See [Run]({{site.baseurl}}/upgrade-compatibility-tool/run.html) topic for more information on these specific options of the {{site.data.var.uct}}.

-Once the template is configured correctly, you can run the {{site.data.var.uct}} via a single click in your Run Configuration GUI.
+After you correctly configure the template, you can run the {{site.data.var.uct}} with a single click in your Run Configuration GUI.

 ## Run the tool